fredgibbs/fredgibbs.github.io/courses/_posts/2013-08-01-introduction-to-digital-history.md

 ### Final Project / Grant Proposal
-The goal of the final project is to show that you have grasped the topics presented in the course.
+The goals of the final project are (1) to show that you have grasped the topics presented in the course, and (2) to express them in a non-traditional form.

 You will design a Kickstarter campaign ([following their guidelines](http://www.kickstarter.com/help/school)) for a digital history project relevant to your field.
-It doesn't have to overlap perfectly with your current research, but it shouldn't be so far afield that you don't have enough subject matter expertise to propose an interesting question.
+It doesn't have to overlap perfectly with your current research, but it shouldn't be so far afield that you don't have enough subject matter expertise to propose an interesting project.
 Your proposal should employ technologies, methodologies, and approaches that we've decided constitute digital history.

-In addition to the Kickstarter requirements, each proposal must explain its historical relevance, use of technology, limitations of methodology, expected research outcomes and benefits, sustainability plan.
+In addition to the Kickstarter materials, each proposal must explain its historical relevance, use of technology, limitations of methodology, expected research outcomes and benefits, sustainability plan.
+As with any campaign, one great challenge is to explain in lay terms why your project is interesting, how people will benefit from it, and why people should get excited enough to support it.

 ### READINGS